VODAFONE V-AUTO

 USER JOURNEYS

-At the point of joining the team, the client already had a backlog of high-level user stories to work from.
+When I joined the project the client already had a backlog of high-level user stories to work from.
 These stories formed the basis of weekly workshops where we would unpack and develop them further for each user of the service.
-I then created user journeys for each story, aiming to minimising the number of steps for task completion while presenting simple, clear decisions to the user.
+I then created user journeys for each story, aiming to minimising the number of steps for task completion while presenting simple, clear decision-points to the user.

 WIREFRAMING

-These journeys formed the basis for platform-agnostic wireframes.
+These user journeys formed the basis for platform-agnostic wireframes.
 The client had yet to run any proposition testing, meaning the functional scope was uncertain.
-This added an extra challenge and meant the navigation design needed to be sufficiently flexible to accomodate.
+This added an extra challenge and meant the navigation design needed to be sufficiently flexible to accommodate additional features.

 USER TESTING

-I then prepared scripts and screeners for user testing sessions.
+After first draft designs for the specified features were complete I prepared scripts and screeners for user testing sessions.
 Although the value proposition had never been tightly defined by the client, we were keen to ensure the test sample corresponded to the target market.
-I then ran the sessions, using a combination of Marvel and Lookback to facilitate and record.
+I ran the testing sessions myself, using a combination of Marvel and Lookback to facilitate and record.
 With the help of the PM I then analysed the findings and made recommendations to client.
 The designs were iterated, taken into testing again and then handed over to client.

 CHALLENGES

 This project had many challenges, in part due to some cultural differences with the client.
-An example of this was establishing the balance between the individual’s right to privacy with the desire to provide peace-of-mind to families.
+An example of this was when we were trying to establish the balance between an individual’s right to privacy with the desire to provide peace-of-mind to families.
 We were conscious that there was the potential for the service to be abused or to cause conflict to escalate within families when tracking the location of vehicles.

-To tackle these issues I mapped out and developed a permissions hierarchy indicating visibility for each user level for a given scenario.
-These scenarios then formed the basis for parts of the user testing sessions and the findings meant we were able to steer the client towards a less controversial and more marketable outcome.
+To tackle these issues I mapped out and developed a permissions hierarchy indicating the visibility for each user level for a given scenario.
+These scenarios were then used to inform the user testing sessions and the findings from those sessions enabled us to steer the client towards a less controversial and more marketable product.